garronej/evt/README.md

 //"radius: 33" will be printed to the console. evtShape.post(circle);

-//Nothing will be printed to the console, the promise returned by waitFor has already resolved. evtShape.post(circle);
+//Nothing will be printed on the console, the promise returned by waitFor has already resolved. evtShape.post(circle);

 //Nothing will be printed, the side length is too short